-We have a special focus on the relationship between violence prevention, the juvenile justice & criminal justice systems, law enforcement, prisons, parole, courts, and methods of school discipline, affect the health and well being of California’s communities and beyond.
+We have a special focus on the ways that the juvenile justice & criminal justice systems affect the health and well being of communities and their residents in Los Angeles and beyond.

 Although WitnessLA is Los Angeles-based, as its name suggests, our reporting stretches well beyond LA, and we often partner with news organizations in other parts of the state and nation to extend our reach still farther.

-We live in a time where many talented journalists find their work constrained by an over-focus on the fiscal bottom line.
-For this same reason, investigative reporting is too frequently considered a luxury.
-For this reason, new models like ours, and those of other nonprofit news organizations, are filling crucial gaps in journalism.
+For this reason, new models like ours, and those of other nonprofit news organizations, are filling crucial gaps in reporting.

 At WitnessLA we consider it a necessity and privilege to do so.

 Awards & Recognition

 Since our launch in 2007, WitnessLA’s reporting has been honored by The Missouri School of Journalism, The Society of Professional Journalists, and The Southern California Journalism Awards.

 Our generous and valued supporters include: The California Endowment, The Fund for Investigative Journalism, The Institution for Justice and Journalism (which gave us our first grant, through a fund sponsored by the Ford Foundation).